BlackZork/mqmgateway/README.md

   * **address** (required)

       Modbus slave address.
-Mutiple comma-separated values or ranges are supported like this:
+Multiple comma-separated values or ranges are supported like this:

           1,2,3-10,12,30